stano45/p4containerflow/REPORT.md

 As a first step to start with the Kubernetes integration, we created a single-node cluster using kubeadm.
 To handle networking, we deployed a `DaemonSet` on the node running kube-router to load-balance traffic between pods.
 Furthermore, we deployed a simple `http-server` service, running in 2 pods.
 There is one container running in each pod, which accepts requests, holds them for a couple of seconds, and then sends a response.

 Migration within of a container running inside a Kubernetes pod requires multiple steps:
-Calling the kubelet checkpoint API to create a container checkpoint, Building a container image from the checkpoint, Pushing the container image to a container registry (local or hosted), Editing manifests to deploy this container image, Applying the manifest to restore the container.
+1. Calling the kubelet checkpoint API to create a container checkpoint,
+2. Building a container image from the checkpoint,
+3. Pushing the container image to a container registry (local or hosted),
+4. Editing manifests to deploy this container image,
+5. Applying the manifest to restore the container.

 However, there are multiple issues with this approach, which will need to be addressed in future development of the project:
-- Restoring a container with a new IP address in Kubernetes presents a "chicken or the egg" problem.
+1. Restoring a container with a new IP address in Kubernetes presents a "chicken or the egg" problem.
 In our approach, the checkpoint is modified with the new IP address (similar to `scripts/edit_files_img.py`), but Kubernetes allocates the IP address during restore.
+This could potentially be handled by running an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) in the target pod to make Kubernetes assing an IP address before container restore.
-- The "Connection reset by peer" error always occurs after restore because checkpointing is performed for a container in a network namespace allocated to a Pod.
+2. The "Connection reset by peer" error always occurs after restore because checkpointing is performed for a container in a network namespace allocated to a Pod.
 There is no mechanism currently to prevent the Linux kernel from closing the TCP connection when a new packet is received from the client while the checkpointed container is not running.
+This problem could be solved by attaching [CRIU action scripts](https://criu.org/Action_scripts) to [Kubernetes lifecycle events](https://kubernetes.io/docs/tasks/configure-pod-container/attach-handler-lifecycle-event/) to lock the network and prevent the Kernel from sending a `RST` packet to the client.
-- The current checkpoint/restore mechanism in Kubernetes was primarily designed for forensic analysis and unsuitable for live migration.
+3. The current checkpoint/restore mechanism in Kubernetes was primarily designed for forensic analysis and unsuitable for live migration.
 In particular, it takes significant time to create a checkpoint archive, upload it to a container registry, and restore the container in a new Pod.
 This results in significant downtime.
+Within future work, there is room to optimize this process in multiple places.

 ## Future Work
 While this project presents multiple experiments showcasing container migration with established TCP connections, there is an additional effort required to utilize the P4 load balancer within Kubernetes.
 Specifically, the above-described example with kube-router should be modified to utilize a BMv2 switch for load balancing.
 This approach requires writing a Kubernetes controller that interacts with the BMv2 switch.